 of a function designed to detect the presence of date character vectors

 and make the conversion automatically.
-For these functions date character
+For functions like

 The decision to represent dates as either date character vectors or serial date numbers is often a matter of convenience.
-For example, when formatting data for visual display or for debugging date-handling code, it is often much easier to view dates as date character vectors because serial date numbers are difficult to interpret.
-Alternatively, serial date numbers are just another type of numeric data, and can be placed in a matrix along with any other numeric data for convenient manipulation.
+For example, when formatting data for visual display or for debugging date-handling code, you can view dates more easily as date character vectors because serial date numbers are difficult to interpret.
+Alternately, serial date numbers are just another type of numeric data, which you can place in a matrix along with any other numeric data for convenient manipulation.

-Remember that if you create a vector of input date character vectors, use a column vector, and be sure that all character vector are the same length.
-Fill with spaces or zeros.
-See Matrices of Character Vector Input.
+Remember that if you create a vector of input date character vectors, use a column vector, and be sure that all character vectors are the same length.
+To ensure that the character vectors are the same length, fill the character vectors with spaces or zeros.
+For more information, see Matrices of Character Vector Input.

-a serial date number to one of 19 different date character vector
+converts a serial date number to one of 19 different date character

-output formats showing date, time, or both.
-The default output for
+vector output formats showing date, time, or both.
+The default output

 month, three letters